What if I have skills in a prerequisite topic but haven’t taken the prerequisite UNC course? Can I still apply?

 Where will the practicum take place?

-- All practicum projects must be approved by the UNC faculty advisors before work can begin.
+All practicum projects must be approved by the UNC faculty advisor before work can begin.

 Will I be charged extra tuition or fees for the certificate in Applied Data Science?